fdeblasio/pokeemerald-expansion/notes.md

         - Close Combat?
 - Make Fly usuable after 2nd badge?
 Or maybe even aftering delivering goods in Slateport?
 - Fly to routes:
-    - Route 121: Safari Zone
+    - Route 121: Safari Zone (if not removed)
     - Route 128: Where Steven flies to?

 ### Overworld